A 66-year legacy of cold chain storage and transport technology

 IC Biomedical is formed through the merger of International Cryogenics Inc and Worthington Life Sciences.

 IC Biomedical is committed to providing you with the best customer experience possible.
 Click on the button below and let us know how we can improve our products and services.

 Creating Greater Value For Our Customers & End-Users

-On October 30, 2020, Milton Street Capital announced the simultaneous acquisition of the Life Sciences business of Worthington Industries and International Cryogenics, Inc. Following the closing, these two cryogenic biomedical equipment manufacturers began operation as IC Biomedical.
+On October 30, 2020, Milton Street Capital announced the simultaneous acquisition of the Life Sciences business of Worthington Industries (formerly Taylor-Wharton CryoScience products) and International Cryogenics, Inc. These legacy cryogenic biomedical equipment manufacturers then began operation as IC Biomedical.

-IC Biomedical is led by Steve Shaw, CEO and Jim Hoppel, CFO.
-Steve has more than 25 years of cryogenic biomedical market experience that includes serving as President of Chart Industries’ former BioMedical Group (MVE and Caire).
-Jim was formally the CAO and VP, Corporate Development at Chart Industries and CFO at Taylor-Wharton.
+IC Biomedical is led by CEO Steve Shaw, who has more than 26 years of cryogenic biomedical market experience that includes serving as President of Chart Industries’ former BioMedical Group (MVE and Caire).

 By uniting with the best global distribution network, sourcing from trusted, high-quality suppliers and using the knowledge earned through decades of industry innovation, IC Biomedical is the future of cryogenic storage and transport.